Aquabbas/WhatToWear/README.md

 2. Backend:
    - The backend of your application will be developed using Python, utilizing a web framework such as Django or Flask.
-   - Create the necessary backend components to handle user requests, process data, and interact with the WeatherKit API.
+   - Create the necessary backend components to handle user requests, process data, and interact with the Visual Crossing API.
-   - Implement API endpoints to receive user preferences, fetch weather data from the WeatherKit API, and send clothing recommendations to the frontend.
+   - Implement API endpoints to receive user preferences, fetch weather data from the Visual Crossing API, and send clothing recommendations to the frontend.

-3. WeatherKit API Integration:
+3. Visual Crossing API Integration:
-   - Integrate Apple's WeatherKit API to fetch real-time weather data based on the user's location or a location of their choice.
+   - Integrate Apple's Visual Crossing API to fetch real-time weather data based on the user's location or a location of their choice.
-   - Use the appropriate libraries or modules in Python to make HTTP requests to the WeatherKit API and retrieve weather information.
+   - Use the appropriate libraries or modules in Python to make HTTP requests to the Visual Crossing API and retrieve weather information.
    - Process the received weather data and extract the relevant parameters such as temperature, precipitation, sky conditions, wind conditions, time of day, humidity level, and UV levels.

 4. Recommendation Engine: